Elhaida Dani: 2016–present: Notre-Dame de Paris and continued success

 In 2016, she has been called by Riccardo Cocciante and Luc Plamondon to play the role of Esmeralda in the world renown musical Notre Dame de Paris.
 And since 2016 she is touring worldwide.
 In December she competed in Kënga Magjike ending up in second place with 988 points.
 Returning after a three-year absence, Dani released her second extended play Zanin on 20 September 2021, which she created with Albanian songwriters and producers such as Alban Kondi, Elgit Doda, Endrit Mumajesi and Kledi Bahiti.
 Since October 2022, she has been competing on the 8th season of Dancing with the Stars Albania, getting the maximum jury points on several occasions during the live shows.
+December 2022 Elhaida Dani released a new single “Vetja”.
+The song is written by Kledi Bahiti.